alexkemp9/Python3docs/README.md

   * On [Nov 06](#appimage-installation) an AppImage v24.8.2.1 install (updated to v24.8.3.2 on Nov 14) allowed temporary access to the ODT.
   * On [Nov 09](#09-nov-2024) the AppImage v7.2.3.2 finally gave error-free access to all ODTs.

-***Dec 06 Update:*** Whilst attempting to compile the tabulation of files + Chapter / Header Numbering [below](#2024-dec-06) my Devuan system locked up solid immediately after loading *4_paragraph-fix.odt*, and I had to use `Ctrl-Alt-F1` yet again to escape; this was under v7.2.3.2 Libreoffice.
+***Dec 06 Update:*** Whilst attempting to compile the [tabulation of files + Chapter / Header Numbering](#2024-dec-06) my Devuan system locked up solid immediately after loading *4_paragraph-fix.odt*, and I had to use `Ctrl-Alt-F1` yet again to escape; this was under v7.2.3.2 Libreoffice.
 I cannot fathom this bug (or set of bugs, whatever it is).
 It's behaviour changes from day to day.

 Note that my Devuan is currently Linux 5 daedalus, based on Debian stable, kernel 6.11.5+bpo-amd64 + fully updated each day.